EuroNight: Operating carriers

-Deutsche Bahn operated the additional City Night Line hotel-quality night services between Germany, Italy, the Czech Republic, Switzerland, and The Netherlands.
+Deutsche Bahn terminated all of its own night train services by December 2016..
+Before termination, Deutsche Bahn operated the City Night Line hotel-quality night services between Germany, Italy, the Czech Republic, Switzerland, and the Netherlands.
 Two of those, the Kopernikus and the Canopus, were designated EuroNight trains as EN 458/459.
-Deutsche Bahn terminated all of its own night train services by December 2016.

 As of 2025, Swiss Federal Railways (SBB) were planning to reintroduce an overnight Euronight service from 2026 between Basel‒Copenhagen‒Malmö following the CityNightLine Aurora route withdrawn in 2014.